lawal-hash/expense/README.md

 # Expense Tracker

-ExpenseTracker, a Python application, assesses and highlights object-oriented programming (OOP) skills in financial expense management.
+ExpenseTracker, a Python application,highlights object-oriented programming (OOP) skills in financial expense management.
 Comprising two pivotal classes, Expense and ExpenseDB, it models individual expenses with attributes like a unique identifier, title, amount, and timestamps in Coordinated Universal Time (UTC).
 The Expense class features methods for  updating details, and efficient conversion to a dictionary.
 As a manager for Expense objects, the ExpenseDB class facilitates addition, removal, retrieval of expenses.

 ## Run Locally